 KEY STAGE 3 CURRICULUM

-We have recently changed our MFL curriculum, as a result of the desire to increase hours dedicated to study of a foreign language and to allow pupils an element of choice in their studies.
-In year 7 Pupils study both French and Spanish.
+We have recently further changed our MFL curriculum, as a result of the desire to increase hours dedicated to study of a foreign language and the GCSE curriculum.
+We are now starting the GCSE curriculum in year 9 to allow pupils more time to digest the linguistic, semantic and cultural content of the course.
+In year 7 pupils study both French and Spanish.
 They will first study three hours of Spanish a week and halfway through the academic year change to studying three hours of French.
 At the end of year 7, pupils choose to study either French or Spanish until the end of year 11 and they will continue to study the chosen language for three hours a week.

 Very able pupils who score grade 7 or higher in their chosen language at the end of year 9 may have the opportunity to study either French or Spanish at GCSE at KS4 by completing an intensive GCSE.
 This course(s) would take place after school subject to funding being available.

 Teaching and Learning at Key Stage 3 is centred on the new National Curriculum (2013):

 It builds on the foundations of language learning at key stage 2, whether pupils continue with the same language or take up a new one.
 Teaching focuses on developing the breadth and depth of pupils’ competence in listening, speaking, reading and writing, based on a sound foundation of core grammar and vocabulary.
 It enables pupils to understand and communicate personal and factual information that goes beyond their immediate needs and interests, developing and justifying points of view in speech and writing, with increased spontaneity, independence and accuracy.

 Pupils are taught to:

 - Identify and use tenses or other structures which convey the present, past, and future as appropriate to the language being studied.

 - Use and manipulate a variety of key grammatical structures and patterns, including voices and moods.